diamondpixel/SkullCreator/README.md

 ![Minecraft](https://img.shields.io/badge/MC-1.12%2B-green)
 ![License](https://img.shields.io/github/license/diamondpixel/SkullCreator)

+ATTENTION THIS LIBRARY IS UNDER CONSTRUCTION AND WON'T BE AVAILABLE THROUGH MAVEN REPOSITORY UNTIL I RELEASE IT.
+CURRENTY I AM AWAY FROM HOME, AND I CAN'T WORK ON THIS.
+THE LIBRARY IS FUNCTIONAL UP TO 1.20.6 FULLY ONLY 1.21.x HAS SOME PROBLEM WITH THE BLOCKS.
+I WILL CONTINUE THIS PROJECT IN THE FUTURE.

 SkullCreator is a tiny library that makes creating custom player heads in CraftBukkit / Spigot / Paper plugins a breeze.
 Stop implementing **100MB** worth of independent plugins for **1MB** worth of code when you can just use this library .